bump-sh/docs/src/_guides/openapi/advanced-ref-usage.md

         "$ref": "./components/messages/ServerPlayerBanned.json"
 ```

-This example is taken from the [Gaming API](https://github.com/GamingAPI/definitions/) example projects, and highlights a slightly different approach of using a single `parameters.json` and referencing a parameter within that file, instead of using a `parameters/` subdirectory with a file for each parameter.
+This example is taken from the [Gaming API](https://github.com/GamingAPI/definitions/) example projects, and highlights a slightly different approach of using a single `parameters.json` document and referencing a parameter within that file, instead of using a `parameters/` subdirectory with a file for each parameter.
 You could do either with either OpenAPI or AsyncAPI, it's a matter of personal preference.

 To learn more about the `components` keyword in AsyncAPI, head on over to [their documentation](https://www.asyncapi.com/docs/reference/specification/v2.6.0#componentsObject).